ristotoldsep/Wordpress-projects/README.md

 # vDisain Projects
 ---
-Websites and online stores I have developed/designed or I've been part of in the workplace.
+Websites and online stores I have developed/designed or I've been part of in the workplace / took on as freelance projects.
-Just to showcase my abilities, most projects are developed with Wordpress.
+Just to showcase my abilities/portfolio, most projects are developed with Wordpress.
 Trying to update the list regularly.

 ## Online stores / Product Catalogs
-### Finished
+#### Finished
 * https://soojapood.ee
 * https://octominer.eu
 * https://sisustuskaup.ee
 * https://bisontesolar.eu
 * https://koduranna.ee
 *
-* ### In development
+* #### In development
 * https://kemeri.vdisain.dev
 * https://tollikoolitus.vdisain.dev
 * https://hifi.vdisain.dev